jeugster/jonathaneugster-next/README.md

 The stack allows non-technical team members to utilize tools they already know, like a CMS, or Google Tags, while allowing developers to alter any aspect of the application.

-Site is responsive and works well across devices/browsers with resilience and performance.
+Site is responsive and works well across devices/browsers with resilience and high performance.

 Updates to Strapi data triggers generation of static files for new and updated components.